 Equipment Restrictions & Requirements

 Studded tires are prohibited at National Tour and National Championship events.
 Any competitor who presents themselves to the scanner, if in use, or the start line with studded tires will be sent back to grid and be scored as a DNF for that run.
-Any competitor who enters the course with studded tires shall be red-flagged, and the competitor will be scored as a DNF for that run whether they have been red-flagged or not.
+Any competitor who enters the course with studded tires shall be red flagged, and the competitor will be scored as a DNF for that run whether they have been red flagged or not.

 Each entrant is responsible for determining towing points in the event her/his vehicle needs to be towed off the course.
 The entrant should be able to demonstrate this knowledge at tech inspection.
 Each entrant is responsible for hooking up tow straps to her/his vehicle if the vehicle becomes disabled on course.
 SCCA and event officials are not responsible for any damage that may occur during towing.